Cruise travel insurance protects you from (almost) all of the things that might go wrong on vacation. But is it worth the cost? What does it even do?

 - Disaster in your home, like a fire or a flood

-- Travel company you booked with went out of business
+- Travel supplier with went out of business

 - Jury duty or called as a witness